microsoft/sca-fuzzer/README.md

 Optionally (and it *really* is optional), you can boot the kernel on a single core by adding `-maxcpus=1` to the boot parameters ([how to add a boot parameter](https://wiki.ubuntu.com/Kernel/KernelBootParameters)).

 In addition, you might want to stop any other actively-running software on the tested machine.
 We never encountered issues with it, but it might be useful.

-**Note:** If you find missing or confusing explanations, or a bug in Revizor, don't hesitate to open an issue.

 ## Installation